YuLab-SMU/plotbb/README.md

 ![](README_files/figure-gfm/theme-1.png)<!-- -->

-`bb_theme` has no side effect and will only apply to the `bbplot` that it added to.
+`bb_theme` has no side effect and will only apply to the `bbplot` object that it added to.
 This is very important for developing pre-defined themes.

 ``` r
 par(mfrow=c(1,2))